btwlabs/drupal7/sites/all/modules/custom/waypoints_ui/README.txt

 This is a sample module designed to be a blueprint for custom module development.
 Currently, it contains the following files:

- - course_change.info
+ - waypoints_ui.info
- - course_change.module
+ - waypoints_ui.module
- - course_change.features
+ - waypoints_ui.features
- - course_change.api.php
+ - waypoints_ui.api.php
- - course_change.admin.inc
+ - waypoints_ui.admin.inc

 AUTHOR/MAINTAINER
 ======================